stijn-dejongh/lovecraft_public_domain/raw_converts/ld.md

 his body, nor did he detect the rapturous glint in my eyes as I finally won him over to my damnable point of view.
 I cannot hope to express the reprehensible, the unutterable thoughts that swept in tumultuous waves of passion through my racing heart as I labored over the lifeless clay.
-Unsurpassed love was the keynote of these concepts, a love greater&mdash;far greater&mdash;than any I had ever borne him while he was alive.
+Unsurpassed love was the keynote of these concepts, a love greater--far greater--than any I had ever borne him while he was alive.

   My father was not a rich man, but he had possessed enough of worldly goods